SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

 	  pm2 list

-3. Verify that Studio is running.
+3. Verify that Studio is running:

    .. code-block:: console